Caesarstone

-Caesarstone Ltd. manufactures quartz surfaces in three different sites, two in Israel – Kibbutz Sdot Yam and the Bar Lev Industrial Zone near Karmiel, and in its new plant in Richmond Hill, GA, USA, since May 27, 2015 and sources products from third party facilities located in China.
-Caesarstone has also established warehouses and refinery plants in Shanghai, Beijing, Shenzhen, and Hong Kong.
-Its products, which are sold in over 50 countries around the world, are used in the interior design of both residential and commercial buildings.
-Common uses of Caesarstone's products include quartz surfaces for kitchen countertops, vanity tops, wall-cladding, flooring and interior design of commercial spaces such as offices, restaurants, hotels, museums, and more.
-Caesarstone's main competitors are companies that make use of materials such as lamination and natural stone, and other companies that manufacture quartz surfaces such as Superior Zodiaq, Silestone and Cambria.
-The name Caesarstone comes from the company's location near Caesarea.
+Caesarstone is recognized as one of the first companies to commercialize engineered quartz surfaces globally, introducing the concept of quartz-based composite countertops to both residential and commercial design markets and helping define the artificial stone category that later expanded worldwide.

 History

 The Caesarstone factory commenced its operations in 1987, at Kibbutz Sdot Yam, replacing its terrazzo tile factory.
 The company was established in the wake of development work performed jointly by members of the kibbutz and additional parties such as Professor Moshe Narkis of the Technion.
-After changing the focus from sale of floor tiles to quartz surfaces and establishing itself in the domestic market, the company started to export its products to different countries around the world.
+After changing the focus from sale of floor tiles to quartz surfaces and establishing itself in the domestic market, the company started to export its products to different countries around the world in the 1990s.
 In 2005, an additional production facility was opened at the Bar-Lev Industrial Park.
 In 2006, TENE Investment Fund invested 25 million dollars in exchange for 21.7% control in the company, which led to the adding of another production line at the Bar-Lev facility.

-In 2008, the company began establishing subsidiaries in its main markets: Australia (2008), Canada (2010), USA and Singapore (2011) and UK (2017) along with activity conducted through distributors in approximately 50 countries.
+In 2008, the company began establishing subsidiaries in its main markets: Australia (2008), Canada (2010), USA and Singapore (2011) UK (2017) and Scandinavia (2023) along with activity conducted through distributors in approximately 50 countries.

-In 2012, Caesarstone started trading on NASDAQ in New York under the ticker symbol CSTE.